louissxu/tictactoe/README.md

 CSS is written in Sass and compiled to plain CSS using node-sass via a VS Code build script.

 UX design from a mix of sources.
 Some loosely based on material design components.
-All coded in plain css without use of premade design/component library.
+All coded in plain css without the use of a front-end framework.